Jude-Santos-82/Gender_Predictor/README.md

 # Gender_Predictor
 A simple gender predictor using a Decision Tree Classifier trained on height, weight, and shoe size data.
-# Gender Predictor

-A beginner machine learning project that uses a Decision Tree Classifier to predict gender based on physical attributes.

 ## Features
 - Trains a decision tree model on labeled sample data